unixunion/deblox-deployer/README.md

 # deblox.Deployer

 A simple vertx module which subscribes to deploy / undeploy events.
-It will download modules from your configured m2 repository and pass configuration from the message to the module. see `repos.txt` in the resources directory.
+It will download modules from your configured m2 repository and pass configuration from the message to the module.

 ## Overview
 Upon startup, Deployer uses the configured `address` to seed the following queues which it will subscriber to: